Horrific 6-Foot Carnivore Worm With Snapping Jaws Uncovered, Predates Dinosaurs

 Much of the prehistoric worm’s history is unknown.
 “We’ve only found one set of fossils so it’s difficult to tell how long they were around for or when they went extinct,” Parry admitted.

-Still, the huge jaws of the prehistoric creature led scientists to the worm’s closest extant relatives.
-From there, researchers were then able to figure out how the monster worm behaved in its environment.
+Still, the huge jaws of the prehistoric creature led scientists to worm’s closest extant relatives.
+From there researchers were then able to figure out how the monster worm behaved in its environment.

 Websteroprion armstrongi is related to the bobbit worm, whose actual name is “giant eunicid,” which also uses its large jaws to capture unsuspecting prey, like octopuses, squid, and fish.
 This species averages about one meter (3.3 feet) length-wise, although they can grow to three meters (10 feet) in length.

+Parry describes the bobbit worm as an ambusher.
 “Bobbit worms sit in burrows at the bottom of the sea and use their sensory appendages to monitor what food is going by.
 When they sense prey is near, they snatch it up and pull it into their burrow.”

 But the new species, comparatively, is enormous and has the largest jaws ever recorded on a creature of this type.
 Lund University’s Mats Eriksson, lead author of the study, noted that the “gigantism,” though optimal for competitive dominance, is a “poorly understood phenomenon among marine worms and has never before been demonstrated in a fossil species.”
 He added that it was a “unique case” in the Paleozoic.